A game by Crazy Viking Studios for PC, Xbox One, PS4, Vita, Wii U, and 3DS, originally released in 2013.

 The developers released an electronic instruction manual to accompany the game, done in the style of a Sega Genesis manual, complete with descriptions of your moves, details on each of the powerups, and hints at various secrets.
 The manual outlines and screenshots of each of the levels –including a “World 7: ??????” description – to entice players to press forward in their adventures.
 In addition to screenshots, some of the pages feature humorous childlike illustrations of Völgarr fighting various enemies, just like the Nintendo-produced manuals of old.

 Völgarr the Viking was developed by Crazy Viking Studios, a studio founded in 2012 by Kris Durrschmidt and Taron Millet, and this was the studio’s first commercial release.
 Music and sound effects for the game were provided by Kochun Hu of Superhero Soundworks.

 Kris and Taron previously worked together at Griptonite Games on several titles, including The Legend of Spyro: The Eternal Night, Assassin's Creed: Discovery, and the 3DS version of Shinobi.
 Kochun previously provided music for a number of titles, including the Deadly Dozen series and Battlezone: Red Odyssey, and also provided sound design for numerous Marvel Superhero Squad titles.

-The game was funded via Kickstarter and published by Adult Swim Games, who also published Fist Puncher, Super House of Dead Ninjas, Super Comboman, Oblitus, Westerado: Double Barreled, and Rise & Shine.
+The game was funded via Kickstarter and published by Adult Swim Games, who also published Fist Puncher, Super House of Dead Ninjas, Super Comboman, Oblitus, Westerado: Double Barreled, Rise & Shine, and Rain World.